nashrahhaque/KNN-Classifier/README.md

-This Python code demonstrates the use of the K-Nearest Neighbors (KNN) classification algorithm to classify data based on the distance to its k-nearest neighbors as asked in homework 2.
+This Python code demonstrates the use of the K-Nearest Neighbors (KNN) classification algorithm to classify data based on the distance to its k-nearest neighbors.
 The code loads datasets, performs classification, and reports test accuracies.

 Dependencies:
 - `numpy` for numerical operations - `pandas` for data manipulation